ThatOneWanderingWeirdo/ThatOneWanderingWeirdo/README.md

 -------

-- 🔭 I’m currently a College student in Computer Science and Technical Communication
+- 🍵 I’m currently a College student in Computer Science and Technical Communication with a focus on web accessibility
-- 🌱 I’m currently learning HTML and CSS
+- 🍵 I’m currently learning HTML and CSS, along with LAMP stacks!
-- 💬 Ask me about the Pluralkit API!
+- 🍵 Ask me about the Pluralkit API!
-- 😄 Pronouns: They/them
+- 🍵 Pronouns: They/them/theirs or Ey/em/eirs

  <p align="center">
   <img src="https://gpvc.arturio.dev/ThatOneWanderingWeirdo" alt="profile views"> •